Why Do I Taste Blood In My Throat? | Clear Causes Explained

 Accidental injury inside your mouth or throat—like biting your cheek or scratching with sharp food—can cause tiny cuts that bleed slightly but enough for you to notice a metallic taste.

 Similarly, foreign objects lodged temporarily in the throat may damage tissue surfaces causing minor bleeding episodes.
+If something feels stuck, breathing becomes difficult, or pain is severe, medical care is needed promptly.

 Less Common but Serious Reasons for Tasting Blood in Your Throat